About Circle Pharma

 Developing potent, specific and intrinsically cell permeable macrocycles against important and challenging therapeutic targets

 Circle is advancing a new paradigm in macrocycle drug discovery to develop intrinsically cell permeable macrocycles against important therapeutic targets.
-Our technology allows us to address therapeutic targets that are considered “undruggable” with small molecules or biologicals, in particular intracellular protein-protein interactions.
+Our technology allows us to address therapeutic targets that are considered “undruggable” with small molecules or biologics, in particular intracellular protein-protein interactions.
 This target class covers a wide range of therapeutic indications and includes many high value targets that have been biologically validated but, as yet, not successfully drugged.

 With input from an advisory panel of noted oncology experts, we have selected several intracellular protein-protein interactions (“PPIs”) that play key roles in cancer as the first group of targets for our internal development pipeline.
 The clinical and commercial potential of this target class is well recognized, but these targets have proven largely intractable to small molecule drugs because of the dispersed molecular interactions involved in PPIs.
 Macrocyclic peptides are significantly larger in size than small molecules and can form multiple interactions with a target, which in theory means they have an increased likelihood of successfully disrupting these targets.
 However, permeability challenges have so far limited progress against intracellular PPIs, and they have been referred to as the “Holy Grail” for macrocycle drug development.
 Circle’s ability to design intrinsically cell permeable macrocycles gives us a unique opportunity to develop first-in-class drugs against these high value drug targets.